leon-i/Divekicker/README.md

 # Divekicker

 ## Background and Overview
 Divekicker is a 2D sidescrolling platformer game.
 Divekicker finds itself in the same vein as games such as Google's T-Rex game, but in Divekicker players cannot rely on solid ground beneath their feet.
-Instead players must permorm divekicks to bounce themselves from enemy to enemy in order to progress.
+Instead players must perform divekicks to bounce themselves from enemy to enemy in order to progress.
+Mechanics inspired by Crunchy Games' action platformer Starbreak.

 ## Functionality & MVP
  * **Basic Game Logic**